animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 By following convention, all annotations provide reasonable and sensible defaults for all configuration attributes.
-The default value for a given annotation attribute directly corresponds to the default value provided in {data-store-name} for the same configuration property.
+The default value for a given annotation attribute directly corresponds to the default value provided in GemFire for the same configuration property.

 </div>

 <div class="paragraph">

-The intention is to let you enable {data-store-name} features or an embedded services by declaring the appropriate annotation on your Spring `@Configuration` or `@SpringBootApplication` class without needing to unnecessarily configure a large number of properties just to use the
+The intention is to let you enable GemFire features or an embedded services by declaring the appropriate annotation on your Spring `@Configuration` or `@SpringBootApplication` class without needing to unnecessarily configure a large number of properties just to use the